buraglio/forwardingplane.net/content/post/2022-11-04-the-mess-of-ipv6-unique-local-addressing.md

 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-<li>Without quirky hacks, it is limited to a /48 in size&nbsp;</li>
+<li>Without quirky hacks, it is limited to a /48 in size </li>
 <!-- /wp:list-item --></ul>
 <!-- /wp:list --></li>
 <!-- /wp:list-item --></ul>
 <!-- /wp:list -->

 <!-- wp:paragraph -->
 <p>Sounds crazy, right?
 This video of the entire talk explains it better than I can likely type out.
 The real point is that there isn't really an analog for private IPv4 space, so moving to IPv6 will take a little bit of care, a lot of learning, and a fair amount of perspective.</p>
 <!-- /wp:paragraph -->

 <!-- wp:embed {"url":"https://www.youtube.com/embed/H98OL06ZAwM","type":"rich","providerNameSlug":"embed-handler","responsive":true,"className":"wp-embed-aspect-16-9 wp-has-aspect-ratio"} -->